 - Musee d'Orsay

 Day 3: Paris

-Today, first we will try to fathom Mona Lisa's smile in the Louvre.
+Today, we will try to contemplate Mona Lisa's smile in the Louvre.
 The display of historic art is vast and awe-inspiring.
-In the afternoon we stroll around the 17th century streets of the Marais, with their trendy shops, cafés and historic Jewish Quarter and will return to modern Paris at the Centre Pompidou to see works by Picasso, Matissee and other 20th century masters, and the views from the tube-like escalators.
+In the afternoon, we will stroll around the 17th century streets of the Marais, with their trendy shops, cafés and historic Jewish Quarter.
+We will return to modern Paris at the Centre Pompidou to see works by Picasso, Matissee and other 20th century masters, and the views from the tube-like escalators.
 Montmatre is well known as an artist area, and in the afternoon we will enjoy the view of the metropolis from the top of Sacre Coeur.
-On the Place de Tertre, a small spot on top of the Montmartre hill, a wide variety of painters are displaying their pictures, and portraitists are happy to be at your service.
+On the Place du Tertre, a small spot on top of Montmartre hill, a wide variety of painters are displaying their paintings, and portraitists are happy to be at your service.
 I recommend one of those drawings as a very special memory of our journey!

 - Marais Quarter

 - Montmartre and Sacre Coeur

 Day 4: Paris – Bordeaux – St. Emilion

 In the morning we take the fast train TGV from Paris to Bordeaux.
 After a 3 ¼ hours train ride we will reach Bordeaux from where we will continue by car to St. Emilion, check in at our hotel and visit St. Emilion, the center of the wine industry.
 Medieval houses still line the narrow streets, and parts of the 12th century ramparts remain.
 Explore the delightful medieval town of St. Emilion itself, the place du Marche and the Eglise Monolithe, the largest underground church in Europe; carved by Benedictine monks during the 9th to 12th century.